Navigation: Home |

 World Breakfast

-Short Story By Ardan Michael Blum
+By Ardan Michael Blum (a tale for adults)

-- Part I -
+- I -

 How many words could I manage before the tide left?
 The idea was a chapter with one-word or one sentence or maybe two for each time the waves came in to the beach where I was huddled with the audio recorder going on and saying something.
 The low tide and the high tide at that beach were the chapter changes.